CS-433/ml-project-2-apashe/README.md

 └── README.md
 ```

-The most important files are the following:
+The most important files and folders are the following:
 1. `run.ipynb`: This Jupyter Notebook imports our best model (BERTweet) with its weights, applies it to the dataset, and creates a CSV file suitable for submission on AI Crowd

 2. `train.ipynb`: This Jupyter Notebook is dedicated to training our best working model.
 It creates a txt file that can then be imported in `run.ipynb`.

 3. `helpers.py`: This Python script contains useful functions used throughout the project.

-4. `plots.ipynb`: This Jupyter Notebook is used to generate relevant plots related to the final method for the project report.
-It includes hyperparameter search plots and plots for an ablation study.
-The different plots are seperated by markdowns.
+4. `plots`: Since we explore three different NLP techniques within this project, we dedicate a subfolder for each method (namely Word embeddings, TF-IDF and Transformers) having a `plots.ipynb` that generate their corresponding plots. these plots includes hyperparameter search plots, plots for model comparison and plots for visualization.

 ## Data

 The project data should be put in the folder called `data`.
 You can download the dataset from the following URL: [ML_course repository on GitHub](https://github.com/epfml/ML_course).

+## Weights

+Since the best model was achieved Employing an ensemble of the three best BERTweet models, the weights of these three models need to be downloaded.
+The weights can be downloaded from [here](https://drive.google.com/drive/folders/1O6vY0ZJwj5IZE-NlFzyauW-a58AkrWao?usp=sharing).
+Each weight file is approximately 527MB in size, totaling 1.581GB for all three models.
+Once downloaded, place each weight file into the `weights` folder of your project directory.

 ## Running the Code